Thursday, January 30, 2020 / by Paul Wolfert

 Introduce yourself: Tell the seller about you, your family, even your dog.
 Many sellers like the idea of passing the home on to someone who they connect with and feel will take care of it the way they did.

-Get Specific: Adding things like “...we’ve always dreamed of living in a white 2 story home, just like yours…” or & ...
+Get Specific: Adding things like “...we’ve always dreamed of living in a white 2 story home, just like yours…” or “the huge; ...

 Tuesday, August 13, 2019 / by Paul Wolfert